awsdocs/amazon-ec2-user-guide-windows/doc_source/sriov-networking.md

 },
 ```

-## Enabling Enhanced Networking with the Intel 82599 VF Interface on Windows<a name="enable-enhanced-networking"></a>
+## Enabling Enhanced Networking on Windows<a name="enable-enhanced-networking"></a>

 If you launched your instance and it does not have enhanced networking enabled already, you must download and install the required network adapter driver on your instance, and then set the `sriovNetSupport` instance attribute to activate enhanced networking\.
 You can only enable this attribute on supported instance types\.
 For more information, see [Enhanced Networking Types](enhanced-networking.md#supported_instances)\.

 **Important**
 Windows Server enhanced networking is already enabled for Windows Server 2012 R2 and Windows Server 2016 AMIs\.
-However, Windows Server 2012 R2 includes Intel driver 1\.0\.15\.3 and we recommend that you upgrade that driver to the latest version using the Pnputil\.exe utility as described here\.
+However, Windows Server 2012 R2 includes Intel driver 1\.0\.15\.3 and we recommend that you upgrade that driver to the latest version using the `Pnputil.exe` utility as described here\.

 **Warning**
 There is no way to disable the enhanced networking attribute after you've enabled it\.